ronnieholm/Backend-web-programming-course-spring-2015/Source/Exercises/Exercise05/README.md

-﻿# Exercise 5: Arithmetics I
+﻿# Exercise 5: Arithmetic expressions I

 The code contains eight arithmetic expressions.
 For each one, try to figure out what the value of the variable is.
 When